Velir/2015-admin-b/README.md

 Logging of achievements is enabled.

 ## Available Achievements
 Currently, the following achievements are enabled:
 1. Create an A/B Test.
 This is awarded when the test is started.
 2. Create an item bucket.
 3. Add a personalization rule.
 This is awarded when the personalization rule is installed.

-## How to Add and Achievement
+## How to Add an Achievement
 1. Add a pipeline processor to record the achievement.
 2. Optional: Add a logging message to confirm the achievement fires as expected.
 This can be done by adding this line:
 Sitecore.Diagnostics.Log.Info(“Achievement XXXX earned!”, this);